greg0ire/highway-to-shell/index.md

 At the beginning, punched cards were used as a way to input data or programs into a computer.
 They were impractical because they were physical objects that would be fed in a batch to a machine that would produce other punched cards or printouts.
-One punched card allowed you to write one line of code, maximum 80 chars.
+One punched card allowed you to write just one line of code, maximum 80 characters.
 Not very handy.

 ---